ludios/useful-bookmarklets/README.md

 How to set things up so that you can activate a bookmarklet by typing a keyword into the address bar:
 *	Chrome
 	1. Right-click the address bar, 'Manage search engines and site search' to reach <tt>chrome://settings/searchEngines</tt>
-	2. 'Add' a site search and enter a keyword into 'Shortcut'
+	2. 'Add' a site search with a `javascript:` URL and enter a keyword into 'Shortcut'
 *	Edge
 	1. Visit <tt>edge://settings/searchEngines</tt>
-	2. 'Add' a site search and enter a keyword into 'Keyword'
+	2. 'Add' a site search with a `javascript:` URL and enter a keyword into 'Keyword'
 *	Firefox
-	1. Add a bookmark and enter a keyword into 'Keyword'
+	1. Add a bookmark with a `javascript:` URL and enter a keyword into 'Keyword'

 Note that bookmarklets don't need to be URL-encoded.
 You can just paste a block of JavaScript starting with `javascript:` into the URL of the bookmark (Firefox) or search engine.

+Yes, bookmarklets can be used on mobile as well.
+In iOS Safari, bookmark any page, then edit the bookmark and replace the URL with some `javascript:`.